andresygerlin-wq/pay-calculator/000_📚README.md

 ### 2. Largest Number Finder
 An algorithm to find the maximum value in a list using loops.

+### 3. Loop Comparison: Countdown Timer
+Demonstrates the same countdown functionality using both "for" and "while" loops.

 ## How to run
 Execute the script using Python 3:
 ```bash